notificationapi-com/notificationapi-java-server-sdk/README.md

 ## Installation

-Add the following dependency to your `pom.xml` file:
+Add the following dependency to your project's `pom.xml`:

 ```xml
 <dependency>